The Best Stores Like LL Bean for Great Outdoor Gear & Apparel

 It isn’t hard to understand why outdoor enthusiasts might want to find some other stores like L.L.
 Bean.

 On the one hand, L.L.
-Bean is a pioneer.
+Bean is a pioneer of the outdoor apparel industry.

 Founded by Leon Leonwood Bean in 1912 (that’s right – the L.L. actually stands for “Leon Leonwood”), L.L.
-Bean is famous for inventing duck boots and bringing outdoor apparel to the masses.
+Bean is famous for inventing duck boots and bringing outdoor clothing to the masses.

 It opened its flagship store in Freeport, Maine in 1917, and has been selling outdoor equipment and clothing ever since.